M1kyxx/M1kyxx/README.md

 - 👋 Hi, I’m @M1kyxx
-- 👀 I’m interested in coding
+- 👀 I’m interested in C++ development
-- 🌱 I’m currently learning alg and js
+- 🌱 I’m currently learning C++ backend
 - 💞️ I’m looking to collaborate on ...
 - 📫 Email me at rqu@hust.edu.cn to reach me
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 <!---
 M1kyxx/M1kyxx is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.